microsoft/hlsl-specs/proposals/NNNN-group-wave-index.md

 1. **Wave-level collaboration**: Different waves within a thread group can perform different tasks and coordinate their work efficiently.
-2. **Single-wave specialization**: Shaders can optimize for the common case where a thread group contains exactly one wave.
-3. **Portable code**: A single code path works across all wave sizes without conditionals on `WaveGetLaneCount()`.
+2. **Portable code**: A single code path works across all wave sizes without conditionals on `WaveGetLaneCount()`.

 ## Detailed design